Several years ago, while lost in concerns, a phrase came into my head: “life is a jigsaw”. Few people disagree with that

-My introspective thought has long revolved around shapes.
+My thought often revolves around shapes.
 George Puttenham’s Arte of English Poesie (1569), which describes the properties of shapes, reminds us of how literature can be discursive, delving into optics, mathematics, and science.

-Faced with that conundrum, I came to depict my psychological wellbeing as two circles.
-The inner circle was Assets, the outer was Need.
-For them to touch would be true contentment; the degree they are apart would represent longing.
+Circles hold the most personal significance to me.
+During adolesence, when we’re looking for meaning – and sometimes consolation – I came to depict my mental wellbeing as two circles.
+An inner circle was Assets; an outer circle was Need.
+For these to touch would be true contentment; the degree they are apart would represent longing.

 Different factors influence how the two might expand or contract.
 A man who wants for little will have smaller, more stable circles; a man with high hopes (or bad luck) risks much heartache should the gap between dream and reality become far apart.

-The key influence for this, I think, has to be John Donne:
+The key influence for this, I think, has to be John Donne’s ‘A Valediction: Forbidding Mourning’:

 Our two souls therefore, which are one,